 You can find out more about Sketchbook Skool and Spark here.

 I love drawing distortion.
 There is something very forgiving about drawing a distorted image.
 I think perhaps it’s because there is less pressure to create a perfect likeness – since the face is already distorted will any one looking at it really notice if you get it wrong and distort it a little bit more?
 I exaggerated her colouring too just because I felt like it, but I think I went a little too far with the pink and tried to pull it back a bit with coloured pencils at the end.

 I borrowed Isabel’s face from the Museum by Sktchy app for this portrait and drew her with Copic markers and coloured pencils ain my Midori cotton sketchbook.

-This is Brooke, drawn in my A4 Moleskine sketchbook with Copic markers and coloured pencils.
+This is Chloe from the Museum by Sktchy app drawn with Copic markers and coloured pencils.

 Sundays are good drawing days.
 I always feel like I have can take my time to draw on a Sunday, without feeling pressured by the demands of work.
 I’m never sure if that shows through in my portraits but I definitely feel that is draw slower at weekends when I feel more relaxed.
 Today I drew Scuzzilch from the Museum by Sktchy app with Copic markers and coloured pencils.

 This is Rime from the Museum by Sktchy app.
 I drew her portrait with a fineliner, Copic markers and Prismacolor coloured pencils.
 This is very much my comfort zone.
 I always feel most at home when drawing with Copics and in the past year or so I’ve added coloured pencils to this working method because I can add some softness and extra detail (both highlights and shadows) to the marker drawing with them.

 Anais from the Museum by Sktchy app, drawn with Copic markers and coloured pencils.